probe-lab/go-kademlia/routing/README.md

 }
 ```

 In `go-libp2p-kad-dht`, the Routing Table periodically refreshes.
-This operation consists in looking for its own Kademlia key, to be aware of one's closest neighbors at all time, and making sure that the buckets are _as full as possible_ with reachable peers.
+This operation consists in looking for its own DHT key, to be aware of one's closest neighbors at all time, and making sure that the buckets are _as full as possible_ with reachable peers.
 So a node will make sure that all peers that are in its routing table are still online, and will replace the offline peers with fresh ones.

 ## Implementations

 - `SimpleRT` a very simple routing table implementation that should NOT be used in production.
 - `ClientRT` (doesn't exist yet) a routing table implementation that is optimized for nodes in client mode only
-- `TrieRT` (doesn't exist yet) a routing table implementation based on a binary trie to store Kademlia keys and optimize distance computations.
+- `TrieRT` (doesn't exist yet) a routing table implementation based on a binary trie to store DHT keys and optimize distance computations.
 - `FullRT` (not migrated yet) a routing table implementation that periodically crawls the network and stores all nodes.
 - `LazyRT` (doesn't exist yet) a routing table implementation keeping all peers it has heard of in its routing table, but only refreshes a subset of them periodically.
 Some peers may be unreachable.